AdaCore/RecordFlux/doc/user_guide/20-overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Let’s formalize our Pub-Sub message format in the RecordFlux language.
-RecordFlux types (scalar types as well as messages) are defined in modules known as packages, whose syntax is inspireed by SPARK.
+RecordFlux types (scalar types as well as messages) are defined in modules known as packages, whose syntax is inspired by SPARK.
 There is exactly one package per file; the file name has to be the same as the package name, folded to lowercase, and the file extension is “rflx”.
 We will use the name “Pub Sub” for our example protocol and create a file named `pub_sub.rflx` for the specification: